 In 2018, Cherokee County, NC had a population of 27.7k people with a median age of 50.9 and a median household income of $40,294.
 Between 2017 and 2018 the population of Cherokee County, NC grew from 27,463 to 27,668, a 0.746% increase and its median household income grew from $38,115 to $40,294, a 5.72% increase.

-The median property value in Cherokee County, NC is $152,200, and the homeownership rate is 80.2%.
-Most people in Cherokee County, NC commute by Drove Alone, and the average commute time is 22.7 minutes.
-The average car ownership in Cherokee County, NC is 2 cars per household.
+In 2018, the median property value in Cherokee County, NC was $152,200, and the homeownership rate was 80.2%.
+Most people in Cherokee County, NC drove alone to work, and the average commute time was 22.7 minutes.
+The average car ownership in Cherokee County, NC was 2 cars per household.